 A poll conducted by Palestinian Center for Public Opinion and American Pechter Middle East Polls for the Council on Foreign Relations, among East Jerusalem Arab residents in 2011 revealed that 39% of East Jerusalem Arab residents would prefer Israeli citizenship contrary to 31% who opted for Palestinian citizenship.

 According to the poll, 40% of Palestinian residents would prefer to leave their neighborhoods if they would be placed under Palestinian rule.

-While the international community regards East Jerusalem, including entire Old City part of the occupied Palestinian territories, yet neither part, West or East Jerusalem, is recognized as part of the territory of israel or the State of Palestine.
+While the international community regards East Jerusalem, including the entire Old City part of the occupied Palestinian territories, yet neither part, West or East Jerusalem, is recognized as part of the territory of Israel or the State of Palestine.

 The international community largely considered the legal status of Jerusalem to derive from the partition plan, and correspondently refuses to recognize Israeli sovereignty over the city.

 Following the 1967 Six-Day War, Israel extended its jurisdiction and administration over East Jerusalem establishing new municipal borders.